PandasDataframe#

 • other (PandasDataframe) – Partitions of which should be broadcasted.

-• apply_indices (list, default: None) – List of labels to apply (if numeric_indices are not specified).
+• apply_indices (list, optional) – List of labels to apply (if numeric_indices are not specified).

-• numeric_indices (list, default: None) – Numeric indices to apply (if apply_indices are not specified).
+• numeric_indices (list, optional) – Numeric indices to apply (if apply_indices are not specified).

 • keep_remaining (bool, default: False) – Whether drop the data that is not computed over or not.